andre-st/goodreads-toolbox/likeminded.md

 	- alternatively load from N smaller shelves via multiple `--shelf` arguments
 - make sure you have some _Gigabytes_ of free diskspace in `/tmp/`:
 	- my last test run with 356 books filled 11 GB in ~24 hours
-- there's no way to load _all_ reviews of a book
+- there's no way to load _all_ readers of a book
-	- the program tries different things to get as many reviews as possible
+	- the program tries different things to get as many as possible
 	- you can tune this with the `--rigor` parameter (increases runtime)
 	- there is a number of readers not considered in our statistics
 	- we cannot randomize in a way which would produce samples of similar size
-	- although, we don't get _all_ members (for books with ten of thousand reviews), the final report still contains _enough_ members who read the same N authors
+	- although, we don't get _all_ readers (for books with ten of thousand readers), the final report still contains _enough_ members who read the same N authors
 - there are members with 94.857 ratings, likely bots
 - lists members with private accounts